MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/dataverse-accelerator/dataverse-accelerator.md

 You must have the following security role assignment and your Dataverse environment must be the same or later than the minimum version:

-- Security role: You must have the system administrator security role on the environment.
+- Security role: You must have the system administrator security role in the environment.

 - A Dataverse environment with minimum database (DB) version of `9.2.22122.00148`.
 Check the database version:
   - In the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) > **Environments**, and then select the environment you want.
 Select **Detailed view**, and under **Version** the version is displayed.